 Tortuguero, which means “region of turtles” in Spanish, is one of the country’s most important nesting sites for the Leatherback, Loggerhead, and Hawksbill sea turtles.
-From November to January, tours of the beaches offer visitors the chance to see baby turtles scrambling toward the shore for the first time.
+Taking a tour of the beaches offers visitors the chance to see baby turtles scrambling toward the shore for the first time.

 I highly recommend visiting Tortuguero when you are in Costa Rica.
-The national park, which spans over 300 square kilometers (115 square miles), is the country’s fifth most visited park.
-It’s home to a lush Amazon-like rainforest with over 800 species of wildlife, including tapirs, ocelots, jaguars, coatis, manatees, and more!
+The national park, which spans over 300 square kilometers (115 square miles), is home to a lush Amazon-like rainforest with over 800 species of wildlife, including tapirs, ocelots, jaguars, coatis, manatees, and more!

 This travel guide to Tortuguero will help you plan your trip, save money, and make the most of your time in this lush paradise!